 - Clean with essential oils like lemongrass and lavender.

-Flies aren’t only annoying, they also pose some serious health threats to you and your family.
-Whether it’s for preventing them or trying to eradicate them, try using the methods we’ve presented in this article to achieve a fly-free home.
+Flies aren’t only annoying but also pose serious health threats to you and your family.
+Whether it’s for preventing or eradicating them, try using the methods we’ve presented in this article to achieve a fly-free home.
 Best of luck!